Sergio Crespo, MD

 “I went into medicine to provide care and compassion to those who are most in need.
 I’ve learned that the job of a physician is to see the patient as a whole and as a part of the larger community and social network.
 We do not only treat the person, but we also indirectly treat their families, their friends, and their communities.
 I’ve learned that my job as a physician is often to teach them to educate my patients and to provide a caring environment that we will allow them to heal.
 The Latin root of the word doctor means teacher and I work my hardest to integrate educating my patients into my practice.
 My focus in medicine has always been patient centered.
 An integral part of my education throughout residency and fellowship has been Mayo Clinic motto, “the needs of the patient come first”.
 I live by this motto on a daily basis and integrate this philosophy into all of my patient experience.”

 Dr. Crespo is board certified internal medicine and a gastroenterology physician.
 He is also fluent in Spanish.
 Dr. Crespo was born in Puerto Rico.
-Dr. Crespo moved from Europe to Alaska, and has travelled all across the world.
-Dr. Crespo believes these experiences has helped him become a grounded person and helps him understand the differences that each person may encounter throughout their lives.
+Dr. Crespo moved from Europe to Alaska and has traveled all across the world.
+Dr. Crespo believes these experiences have helped him become a grounded person and helps him understand the differences that each person may encounter throughout their lives.
 Dr. Crespo came to Portland, OR and attended the University of Portland knowing he wanted to become a doctor.
 He immediately fell in love with the city and was fortunate enough to be involved in an exciting new basic science research for two years prior to enrolling in medical school.
 Dr. Crespo joined The Oregon Clinic in 2015 after spending four and a half years helping build and establish a successful Gastroenterology practice for the Adventist Medical System.

 - Internal Medicine